Nene Nearshore Marine Biounit

 - No seagrass habitat was found

-- Reefs were in good condition with extensive and diverse algal communities
+- Reefs condition hasn’t changed and were in good condition with extensive and diverse algal communities

 The Nene biounit is in the Otway bioregion and extends eastwards from Cape Banks near Carpenter’s Rocks to Cape Northumberland.
 The biounit is dominated by limestone reefs close to shore that attenuate wave energy from the Southern Ocean prior to reaching the rocky shores and sandy bays.

 The entire southeast region of South Australia is a highly modified landscape.
 The catchments throughout Nene have been largely cleared for agriculture and forestry with very little native vegetation remaining, resulting in increased surface water runoff often laden with nutrients and sediments.
-Agricultural productivity from land adjacent to Nene is significant for the Southeast, which contributes approximately $5 billion to the South Australian economy.
+Agricultural productivity from land adjacent to Nene is significant for the Southeast, contributing a gross value in agricultural production of approximately $3.5 billion in 2018-19.

 There are small townships on the coast of Nene including Carpenter’s Rocks and Blackfellows Caves, which have small populations likely to swell during holiday periods.
-The townships treat sewage using onsite disposal, which in high densities can result in nutrients entering the groundwater and subsequently flows to the coast.
+The townships treat sewage using, which in high densities can result in nutrients entering the groundwater and subsequently flows to the coast.

 The Finger Point wastewater treatment plant (WWTP) collects wastewater from South Australia’s largest regional centre, Mount Gambier, and discharges it into coastal waters east of Cape Douglas, across a large intertidal reef into the high-energy waters.

-Three sites were monitored between 2 – 15 m deep during autumn and spring in 2015 to assess the condition of the Nene biounit.
+Three sites were monitored in waters between 2 – 15 m deep during autumn 2021 to assess the condition of the Nene biounit.
 There are large areas within the biounit that are deeper than 15 m, which are not included as a part of this evaluation.

-The sites monitored were dominated by diverse reef habitats with generally high cover of canopy algae.
+The sites monitored were dominated by diverse reef communities with generally high cover of canopy forming algae.
+There was no seagrass meadows observed in this biounit which is consistent with State and National data.

-Three sites were monitored in Nene, with 90% of the area classified as reef habitat, sand accounted for 10% and there was no seagrass observed.
+Three sites were monitored in the Nene biounit, with 83% of the habitat classified as reef, sand accounted for 17%, no seagrass was recorded.
 The reefs monitored were found to display extensive and diverse algal communities.
 However, the rocky reefs in the Southeast have had relatively little scientific monitoring compared to locations closer to Adelaide, which has resulted in sparse information about their response to disturbance.
 This limits our ability to interpret some of these findings as degradation or whether this is the natural state.
 Further work is needed to develop more detailed conceptual models for this area.

-Douglas Point (m0546) and Finger Point (m0549) were reefs that were not dominated by the typical large brown canopy forming species that are known to be indicative of a reef in good condition (eg Ecklonia radiata, Cystophora spp, Sargassum spp. etc).
+Similarly to 2015 Douglas Point (m0546) and Finger Point (m0549) were reefs that were not dominated by the typical large brown canopy forming species that are known to be indicative of a reef in good condition (eg Ecklonia radiata, Cystophora spp, Sargassum spp. etc).
 However, they were diverse and multi-layered communities, rather than dominated by turfing species as seen in disturbed reefs.
 At this point in time, there is insufficient evidence to suggest that these reefs are impacted, and likely to represent a natural state that is different to reefs closer to Adelaide.
+Cape Douglas (m0547) was dominated by the larger brown canopy forming algae’s, suggesting that location may play a role in reef community structure.

 Pressures and management responses